Glowstick0017/abiotic-factor-linux-docker/README.md

 ## Credits
 Thanks to @sirwillis92 for finding a solution to the startup problem with the `LogOnline: Warning: OSS: Async task 'FOnlineAsyncTaskSteamCreateServer bWasSuccessful: 0' failed in 15` message.

+**ARM64 Conversion Notes**: This version has been converted to run natively on ARM64 architecture by removing Wine dependency and using Linux server binaries directly.
+This should provide better performance on ARM64 systems but requires that the game provides native Linux ARM64 server binaries.